Riminder/riminder-resumes-importer/README.md

 ```

 ## description
-  resume_importer uploads resume to riminder's platform.
-The selected resume are selected using the paths argument and can be a directory or just a file.
+  resume_importer uploads resume to Riminder's platform.
+The resumes are selected using the paths argument and can be a directory or just a file.
+In case a profile does not get sent, a folder named `failed-resumes` will be created in the current directory with a copy of the failed files.

 ## options
 * --paths path/to/target/file/or/directory1 path/to/target/file/or/directory2 ... path/to/target/file/or/directoryn